Alienation and Reconciliation

 Himself is in heaven (John 6:37, 17:24), but I hear

-how we live in this world.”
-But Paul rebukes the Antinomian, saying: “What
+matter how we live in this world.”
+But Paul rebukes the Antinomian, saying:

-then?
-Shall we sin, because we are not under the law, but under grace?
-God
+“What then?
+Shall we sin, because we are not under the law, but under

-and says: “Man is saved by the work or exercise of his freewill, and that
+the other extreme, and says: “Man is saved by the work or exercise of his

-destiny determining decision is the basis or root of his incessant good works.”
+freewill, and that destiny determining decision is the basis or root of his

-its every exercise restricted to the carnal, and is utterly impotent to will
+in its every exercise restricted to the carnal, and is utterly impotent to

-the first thing pleasing unto God.
-The natural man can will to do the greater
+will the first thing pleasing unto God.
+The natural man can will to do the

-or lesser evil, but never to do good; “...There is none that doeth good,
+greater or lesser evil, but never to do good; “...There is none that doeth

-free-will is essential to salvation, bluntly asserts that his will has a
+human free-will is essential to salvation, bluntly asserts that his will

-creative power greater than that of God, for salvation is referred to as
+has a creative power greater than that of God, for salvation is referred

-a new creation (II Corinthians 5:17), and this new creation is the
+to as a new creation (II Corinthians 5:17), and this new creation

-glorious product of the infinite agony which Christ suffered for his people
+is the glorious product of the infinite agony which Christ suffered for his

 Reconciliation - An Awesome Audit “And